bmp713/AI-Chat-Front/README.md

 # AI Chatbot Frontend

-This project is a simple chatbot application backend that utilizes the Gemini API for generating responses.
+This project is a chatbot application backend that utilizes the Gemini API for generating responses.
 It consists of a React frontend and a Node.js backend.

 ## Getting Started